 Entries in this category include website-based projects, such as internal or external websites or consumer/constituent portals developed to support an institution, campaign, program, or special initiative.
 Narratives, which should be uploaded into the online form, may include screenshots or point out particular features of the site to help convey the impact of your project.
-Links to websites must be entered in the final section of the online submission form.
+Links to websites must be included in the narrative and/or the supporting documents.